 The wet cure.

 Weigh the meat and make sure to write down that number and keep that information handy (I write it on a piece of paper and stick it on the baggie).
-Then, mix all the dry ingredients well and place them in a plastic baggie big enough to hold the pork loin.
+Mix all the dry ingredients well and place them in a plastic baggie big enough to hold the pork loin.
 Place the pork loin in the baggie and using your hand, rub the meat trying to distribute the cure evenly the best you can.
-Vacuum seal and place the baggie in the fridge for about a week per every 2 pounds (1 Kg) turning the baggie over, once a day, every day.
+Vacuum seal and place the baggie in the fridge for about a week per inch of thickness (a pork belly is from 1 to 2 inches thick, so that’s about a week or two for example), turning the baggie over, once a day, every day.
 The salt will draw water out of the meat, mixing with the rest of the dry ingredients creating a wet cure/brine.
 If you don’t have a vacuum sealer, use a ziplock bag and make sure to remove as much air as possible from the bag.
+This loin was about 3 and a half inches thick so I let it wet-cure for about 3 weeks.

 Dry-curing.
 The Fridge phase.